visstat() is a wrapper around visstat_core

 # When residuals are normally distributed and Levene's test indicates

-# homoscedasticity, classic Fisher's ANOVA with TukeyHSD post-hoc is used
+# homoscedasticity, classic Fisher's ANOVA with TukeyHSD post-hoc is used.

 visstat(PlantGrowth$group, PlantGrowth$weight)